cjerdonek/groome/README.md

 * decrease the amount of repetition when starting new projects, and
 * promote project structure best practices.

-For example, a Groome template can include initial boilerplate like a README, copyright notices, license info, a `.gitignore`, logging configuration, a test harness, the directory hierarchy, packaging info, etc. -- all while customizing the boilerplate with things like the project name, author, year, etc.
+For example, a Groome template can include initial boilerplate for things like the README, copyright notices, license info, `.gitignore`, logging configuration, test harness, directory hierarchy, packaging info, etc. -- all while customizing the boilerplate with project-specific information like the project name, author, year, etc.

 We encourage you to share your best-practice project structures with others as Groome templates.